 To fully exploit the developments arising from our GPCR program, we intend to partner or out-license our proprietary rights associated with some of the new drug targets made accessible by our GPCR program.
 There can be no assurance that we will enter into any such agreements and, even if we do, that the terms of any such agreements will be favorable to us.
 For example, potential partners may require that we first advance the development and optimization of functionally active compounds identified from our high-throughput screening of orphan GPCRs prior to entering into a licensing or other partnering arrangement, requiring us to invest substantial resources without any certainty that we will successfully optimize one or more of the compounds or recover our investment.
 Potential partners may also require that we obtain the issuance of patents protecting the new drug targets and compounds that interact with those targets.
 We may not be successful in obtaining the issuance of such patents for the targets and compounds we intend to develop ourselves and, even if we do, the breadth of our patent rights may be inadequate or may be viewed as inadequate by potential partners.
-Further, if we are unable to secure the issuance of patents or adequate breadth, we may be unable to exclude competitors from developing and commercializing compounds that interact with GPCR targets, limiting our ability to successfully commercialize these targets either independently or with a partner.
+Further, if we are unable to secure the issuance of patents or patents of adequate breadth, we may be unable to exclude competitors from developing and commercialize these targets either independently or with a partner.